-Unfortunately, name virtual reality itself seems to be self contradictory, which is a philosophical problem which was rectified in by proposing the alternative term virtuality.
-While acknowledging all of these issues, we will nevertheless continue onward with term virtual reality.
+The term virtual reality dates back to German philosopher Immanuel Kant , although its use did not involve technology.
+Kant introduced the term to refer to the ``reality'' that exists in someone's mind, as differentiated from the external physical world, which is also a reality.
+The modern use the VR term was popularized by Jaron Lanier in the 1980s.
+Unfortunately, name virtual reality itself seems to be self contradictory, which is a philosophical problem rectified in by proposing the alternative term virtuality.
+While acknowledging this issue, we will nevertheless continue onward with term virtual reality.
 The following distinction, however, will become important: The real world refers to the physical world that contains the user at the time of the experience, and the virtual world refers to the perceived world as part of the targeted VR experience.

-Steven M LaValle 2016-12-31
+Steven M LaValle 2019-03-14